An SDP Relaxation for the Sparse Integer Least Squares Problem: Consequences for linear data models

-\sbsbsctn{A data model with high coherence for the integer sparse recovery problem} In this section, we introduce a data model for the integer sparse recovery problem that admits high coherence.
-We will prove that our SDP relaxation \eqref{prob SDP} can solve the integer sparse recovery problem under this model with high probability, as a consequence of \cref{main thm sparse deter}.
+In this section, we introduce a data model for the integer sparse recovery problem that admits high coherence.
+The reason why we look into data models with high coherence is straightforward: by \cref{cor:low coherence} and \cref{rmk:low coherence}, \ref{prob SDP'} is not expected to misidentify a certain active user with a silent user in the case where they both have low correlation, i.e., in the low coherence case.
+Hence, one may ask whether \ref{prob SDP'} tend to make mistake when data coherence becomes higher.
+We will present that our SDP relaxation \ref{prob SDP'} can solve the integer sparse recovery problem under a simple yet fundamental high coherence model with high probability, as a consequence of \cref{main thm sparse deter}.
 To be concrete, we study the following data model.

 \begin{model} Assume that \eqref{linear model} holds, where the rows $m_1, m_2, \cdots, m_n$ of the input matrix $M$ are random vectors drawn from i.i.d.~$\mathcal{N}(0_d, \Sigma)$, with

 for $c > 1$, $c' > 1$ and $c'' > 0$.
 The ground truth vector is $z^* = $, with $a\in \{\pm1\}^\sigma$, and the noise vector $\epsilon$ is centered and is sub-Gaussian independent of $M$, with $\epsilon_i \stackrel{\text{i.i.d.}}{\sim} \sg(\varrho^2)$. \end{model}